 Even if pestering isn’t frequent, it makes the shopping trip unpleasant for the parents as well as for the store staff who witness it.
 Some retailers have chosen to reduce the problem by purging the cues.
 In 2007, Loblaw Companies Limited, as Canada's largest grocery retailer, began removing candy bars, gum, and other sweet treats from checkout counters.
 Loblaw got congratulations not only for cleaning up the overstuffed cash/wrap area, but also for enabling parents to guide their children and themselves through candy-free alleys, making it less likely the whole family would end up overstuffed.

 Persuasion agents of another sort have put children’s pester power to praiseworthy use.
-Researchers at University College Cork documented the effectiveness in schools coaching their students to nag parents to practice environmentally responsible behaviors.
-The success factors included the children engaging in those behaviors themselves and in pressuring the parents promptly after the wasteful actions are spotted.
+Researchers at University College Cork documented the effectiveness of schools coaching their students to nag parents to practice environmentally responsible behaviors.
+The success factors included the children engaging in those behaviors themselves and in pressuring the parents promptly after wasteful actions are spotted.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.